 Step 04: Set up metrics and implement technology

 The next step is to set up metrics to evaluate each task of sprint planning.
-These metrics will help the recruiting scrum teams evaluate their performance, gauge the health and progress of their recruitment process, and make proper alternation or changes along the way if it is possible.
+These metrics will help the recruiting scrum teams assess their performance, gauge the health and progress of their recruitment process, and make proper alternations or changes along the way if it is possible.

-Maximize the use of HR technology and tools is advisable to modern recruiters who are adopting agile methodology and Scrum framework.
-They can help HR professionals with standardization and automation, erasing the burden of administrative tasks and allowing space for adaptation and creativity.
+Maximizing the use of HR technology and tools is advisable to modern recruiters who adopt agile methodology and Scrum framework.
+They can help HR professionals with standardization and automation, erasing administrative tasks’ burden and allowing space for adaptation and creativity.
 Recruiters should also keep their eyes on the latest recruitment trends and implement new initiatives if it’s possible.

 Step 05: Keep on sprinting, adapting and repeat

 As your team finished the set-up steps, there are also several activities should be organized during each sprint: Daily Standup Meetings: A short daily meeting organized at the beginning of each day to ensure team alignment, give team members opportunities to update their progress, get feedback, and adapt quickly.